wagtail/wagtail/docs/reference/settings.rst

   WAGTAILDOCS_DOCUMENT_MODEL = 'myapp.MyDocument'

-This setting lets you provide your own document model for use in Wagtail, which might extend the built-in ``AbstractDocument`` class or replace it entirely.
+This setting lets you provide your own document model for use in Wagtail, which should extend the built-in ``AbstractDocument`` class.

 .. code-block:: python